ThomasTerp/hla-vending-shop/README.md

 # Half-Life: Alyx - Vending Shop Prefab
-A vending shop prefab for map creators to use in custom Half-Life: Alyx maps.<br />
+A vending machine prefab for map creators to use in custom Half-Life: Alyx maps.<br />
 https://youtu.be/HkA5BKw9mug<br />
 <img src="https://user-images.githubusercontent.com/3063873/93004076-0ba27980-f544-11ea-9760-52c59b0b8bca.png" />
 <br />
 It has 6 slots for items that players can purchase using resin.
 The items can either be randomized or map creators can choose what goes in each slot along with their cost.
 The items are ammo, grenades and syringes.
 Map creators can also place custom items, like a keycard.
-The vending shop is made mostly using scripting, however you don't have to touch a single line of code to use or customize it.
+The Vending Shop is made mostly using scripting, however you don't have to touch a single line of code to use or customize it.
 ## Installing
 Follow these steps to install it for use with your addon:
 1. Download the <a href="https://github.com/ThomasTerp/hla-vending-shop/releases">latest release</a>